Step Up!

 Work Placement Overview

-• After completing the 8-week training, you will have the chance to interview with one or two employers and start your paid work placement right away.
+• During the 10-week training, you will have the chance to interview with employers to secure a paid 10-week work placement once training is complete.

 • We’ll match you with employers who understand the program and the extra support you may need as you build your professional skills and career.

-• The paid 8-week work placement aims to connect you with employers who want to keep you on and help you launch your long-term career.
+• The paid 10-week work placement aims to connect you with employers who want to keep you on and help you launch your long-term career.

 4. Can I participate in the program and work or study part time?

-At the start of the program, the training period begins and lasts for 8 weeks.
-During this 8-week training period, you will need to be prepared and present (online or in person) for your daily workshops (Monday-Friday, 9:30 am-4:30 pm).
+During the 10-week training period, you will need to be prepared and present (online or in person) for your daily workshops (Monday-Friday, 9:30 am-4:30 pm).
 The workshops take place twice a day and divided up into different topics and activities.
+Attendance is mandatory.

-Once the training period ends, you will be placed in an entry-level position and will be required to work full-time (a minimum of 25 hours, a maximum of 30).
-The employer will be subsidized by Step Up! for the remaining period of the program which is 8 weeks.
-This brings the program to a total of 16 weeks of paid full-time training and work placement combined, which requires your complete commitment.
+Once the training period ends, you have the opportunity to be placed in entry-level position and will be required to work full-time (a minimum of 25 hours, a maximum of 30).
+The employer will be subsidized by Step Up! for the remaining period of the program’s 10 weeks.
+Your full-time, active participation is thus required over the entirety of the 20 weeks of training and work placement combined.

 5. What kind of jobs will I be placed in?

-You will be placed in a full-time (30-40h/week) entry-level job.
+You will be placed in an entry-level job (minimum of 25 hours/week, maximum 30 hours/week).
 We cannot guarantee the type of entry-level position you will receive.

 Possible positions include: